mpizanii/mpizanii/README.md

 ###

-<p align="left">💻 Computer Science Student at the University Center of Brasília - CEUB<br>📚 Studying Python and MySQL</p>
+<p align="left">💻 Computer Science Student at the University Center of Brasília. - CEUB<br>📚 Studying Python and MySQL.</p>

 ###